NyteshadeXT/PF2e-Vault/5) World/The Chaos Scar/Restwell Rumors.md

 17.  ~~The tiefling who runs the trading post at the Crossroads, Silvereye, often tries to trick and do in visitors who are obviously adventurers. ([[2G - The Crossroads (D176)]])~~
 18. The Stone Forest is actually a series of monoliths from ancient times.
 Some say they’re the teeth knocked out of a primordial by Moradin’s hammer.
 19.  ~~Somewhere near the King’s Wall is the Cave of Whispers where dark secrets can be heard.
 (Sliver’s Call)~~
-20.  ~~Somewhere within the Scar is a forest made entirely of glass! ([[2B - The Shrine of Glass-Spire Forest (D175) C]])~~
+20.  ~~Somewhere within the Scar is a forest made entirely of glass! ([[2B - The Shrine of Glass-Spire Forest (D175)]])~~
 21.  ~~There is an old temple in the Scar.
 It was originally dedicated to Waukeen but was overrun by followers of Orcus.
-It’s abandoned now. ([[2C - Dead by Dawn (D176) C]])~~
+It’s abandoned now. ([[2C - Dead by Dawn (D176)]])~~
-22.  ~~There is an old abandoned dwarven refinery within the Scar. ([[2D - The Hammer Falls (D179) C]])~~
+22.  ~~There is an old abandoned dwarven refinery within the Scar. ([[2D - The Hammer Falls (D179)]])~~
 23. The Sword Pillar is a favored place for Hobgoblins to gather and choose a new leader.
 The winner of the combat must thrust his vanquished opponent’s sword through the pillar.
 24. A long time ago there used to be an elven colony in the deep woods of the Scar.
 A bunch of heretics or something who lived along side orcs.
 They were slaughtered by their own kin, though. ([[4E - Blood of Gruumsh (D210)]])
 25.  ~~There is a big old hole in the ground inside the scar known as the “goblin hole”.
-Can’t think of a reason anyone would want to go there unless you just hated goblins. ([[2E - Down the Goblin Hole (D280) C]])~~
+Can’t think of a reason anyone would want to go there unless you just hated goblins. ([[2E - Down the Goblin Hole (D280)]])~~
 26.  ~~About fifty years ago there was a goblin war chief named Urgog who actually managed to burn down the elven wood during his reign.
 He got old and was eventually chased off.
-But there’s been increased goblin activity lately and they've been using Urgog’s name as a battle cry! ([[2E - Down the Goblin Hole (D280) C]])~~
+But there’s been increased goblin activity lately and they've been using Urgog’s name as a battle cry! ([[2E - Down the Goblin Hole (D280)]])~~
 27. It’s said that the Goliath sorcerer, Voran Earthman, had labs and libraries all around the Scar that were connected by teleportation.
-Some of the underground ones may still be intact. ([[2F - The Lost Library (D173)]])
+Some of the underground ones may still be intact. ([[2F - The Lost Library (D173) c]])
 28. There’s an old temple of Moradin in the Scar but nobody remembers where it was. ([[3A - The Crawling Fane (D178) C]])
 29. An elven wizard named Vanamere and human fighter named Lethion used to live in a tower and helped protect the King’s Wall.
 After Lethion pass away the tower was repeatedly assaulted by orcs and ogres trying to get some treasure he buried with him.
 Eventually they brought a giant and the tower was destroyed, but not after Vanamere summoned a mighty storm to destroy all of them.
 She disappeared during that storm and became one with the tower to stay with her beloved. ([[3D - Storm Tower (D166)]])
 31.  ~~Strange, ghostly spiders have been appearing in nearby towns and making off with magic items. ([[3B - The Splintered Spring (D179) - Done]])~~